soilspectroscopy/ossl-manual/docs/060-prediction_models.md

 |visnir         |ossl   |na  |visnir_cubist_ossl_na_v1.2         |
 |visnir         |kssl   |na  |visnir_cubist_kssl_na_v1.2         |

->> **We highly recommend using the OSSL models**.
+>> **We highly recommend using the OSSL model types**.
 The models fitted exclusively with the KSSL can be used when the spectra to be predicted has the same instrument manufacturer/model as the spectrometers used to build the KSSL VisNIR and MIR libraries, and the KSSL library is representative for the new spectra based both on spectral similarity and range of soil properties of interest.

 The machine learning algorithm Cubist (coding name `cubist`) takes advantage of a decision-tree splitting method but fits linear regression models at each terminal leaf.
 It also uses a boosting mechanism (sequential trees adjusted by weights) that allows the growth of a forest by tuning the number of committees.
 We haven't used the correction of final predictions by the nearest neighbors' influence due to the lack of this feature in the MLR3 framework.